saajanvarghese/selenium_java_automation_tasks/README.md

 # Selenium Java Automation Tasks

-# Description
+# Description:
 This repository is created to upload Selenium Automation Tasks using Java.

-# Task 01 Description
+# Task 01 Description:
 - Go to "https://www.amazon.in/".

 - Search for mobiles in the search Box.

 - Display First 5 Mobile Product Titles in the search results page.

-# Task 02 Description
+# Task 02 Description:
 - Go to "https://www.amazon.in/".

 - Search for iphone in the search Box.

 - Display IPhone products which contains 128GB in the search results page.

-# Task 03 Description
+# Task 03 Description:
 - Go to "https://www.news.google.com/".

 - Click on "India" Tab.